crowdagger/crowbook/README.md

 ---
 ```

-This is mostly useful when Crowbook is runned with the `--single`
+This is mostly useful when Crowbook is run with the `--single`
 argument (receiving a single Markdown file instead of a book
 configuration file), for short
 texts that only contain one "chapter".